-Posted in Active ageing, Age Friendly, Awareness, Dementia, Health and Wellbeing, Independence, Information, older people
+Posted in Active ageing, Age Friendly, Better Lives, diabetes, Health and Wellbeing, healthy lifestyle, Independence, Information, Men's Health, NHS, Nutrition, older people

-Tagged Age Friendly, awareness, choice, dignity, independent living, Older People, Support
+Tagged Age Friendly, awareness, choice, health and wellbeing, Older People, public health, Support

 It’s National Diabetes Awareness day on 14 November and what with the rise in obesity, no-sugar diets in the news and worries about what to do here is something you can do that only takes a couple of minutes.